vitiral/artifact/artifact-data/design/purpose.md

 The basic design is:
 - *Each test is a full project* (folder with a `.art` folder, source files and design documents).
-- Each test contains assertions at `path/to/test/art-assertions.toml`
+- Each test contains assertions at `path/to/test/assert.yaml`
-- The assertions file contains:
+- The assertions file structure is:
+  - visited_artifact_paths:
+    - contains: list of visited paths
+    - not_contains: list of unvisited paths
+    - length: optional total length
+  - visited_source_paths:
+    - contains: list of visited paths
-    - artifact_paths: a list of all paths that should have been loaded for artifacts.
+    - not_contains: list of unvisited paths
+    - length: optional total length
+  - lints:
-    - source_paths: a list of all paths that should have been loaded for source code.
+    - contains: list of lints that should exist
-    - failing-lints: dict of failing lints by each lint's subgroup.
+    - not_contains: list of lints that should not exist
-    - artifacts: list of "artifact objects", where each object can be represented as fully as is desired (every attribute of ArtifactData can be represented)
+    - length: optional total length
+    - Notes:
+      Each lint has the fields specified by the struct, with "NONE" being reserved for specifying that the value should ACTUALLY be `None` (rather than just not specified)
+  - artifacts:
+    - contains: list of artifacts which should exist and the expected value of their fields.
+    - not_contains: list of artifact names which should not exist.
+    - length: optional total length
+    - Notes:
+      Similar to lints, attributes which are not specified are not asserted but NONE is special.
 - The test harness then loads the project and assertions file and asserts all of the assertions.